 Which Offers Better Flavor and Smoothness?

-Flavor and smoothness come down to terpenes, growing conditions, and how the flower is handled post-harvest.
+Flavor and smoothness come down to terpenes, growing conditions, and post-harvest handling.
 Both methods have their strengths, but the differences show up when you actually try the flower.

 Terpene Retention in Indoor-Grown Flower